Enhancing Word-Level Semantic Representation via Dependency Structure for Expressive Text-to-Speech Synthesis: Experiments

 \subsection{Case Study}

 We make a case study by comparing the mel-spectrogram, pitch contour and intensity of the speeches generated from different systems, as shown in Fig.\ref{fig:casestudy}.
+These features are extracted by Praat\footnote{\href{http://www.praat.org/}{http://www.praat.org/}}.
 As can be seen, the pronunciations of two ``to be"s in the proposed BERT-Dep(RGGN) are more diverse compared with the other two systems.
 The two ``to be"s of the baseline BERT are similar and relatively flat in terms of pitch.
 The first ``to be" has a higher pitch than the second one in both two proposed methods, but their pitch trends are more distinguished in BERT-Dep(RGGN).
 This difference is attributed to the different dependency structures of two ``be"s, as shown in Fig.\ref{fig:casestudy}(a).
 The pause corresponding to the first comma is more obvious in BERT-Dep(RGGN).
-For ``that" and ``question", it can be observed ``question" is emphasized in BERT and BERT-Dep(BLSTM), may due to its richer semantic information than ``that" from pre-trained BERT.
+For ``that" and ``question", it can be observed that ``question" is emphasized in BERT and BERT-Dep(BLSTM), which may due to its richer semantic information than ``that" from pre-trained BERT.
 Instead, ``that" rather than ``question" is emphasized in BERT-Dep(RGGN) considering the semantic information of ``question" is passed to ``that is the" through the dependency structure, resulting in a more natural expression.

 Furthermore, we visualize the semantic representations by 2D t-SNE \cite{van2008visualizing} as shown in Fig.\ref{fig:tsne}.
-The semantic representations obtained by the proposed method are more scattered than the other two settings, which demonstrates the effectiveness of the dependency structure driven by RGGN in enhancing the diversity of original BERT embeddings.
+The semantic representations obtained by the proposed method are more scattered than the other two settings, which demonstrates the effectiveness of the dependency structure driven by RGGN in incorporating these relations between words to enhance the diversity of original BERT embeddings.
 For example, the two ``be"s are further apart in BERT-Dep(RGGN), corresponding to the phenomena in the generated speech mentioned above.